 How does the Public Works Department manage plowing resources?

-- The City has 11 large trucks and 25 light-duty trucks used for plowing.
+- Public Works has 12 large trucks and 14 light-duty trucks used for plowing 826 lane miles of roads throughout the City.

 - South Jordan City is split into five zones for crews to plow.